 82. Get hair braids or get your headphone cables, phone charger cables etc braided.
 That way every time you charge your phone you will be reminded of your amazing time in Dahab 🙂

-83. Dive the mysterious Caves south of Dahab and relax at the camp “The Caves” after or even spend a night, watching the stars at night and the sun rise over the sea in the morning.
-Unspoiled nature at its best!
+83. Dive the mysterious Caves south of Dahab and relax at the camp “The Caves” after.
+Unspoiled nature and home-cooked food at its best!

 There’s also plenty of hotels and camps to choose from once you get here.
-I’m happy to recommend you camps, hotels or tour guides if needed.
+I’m happy to recommend you camps, hotels, dive instructors or tour guides if needed.

 Can’t travel right now?
 Beam yourself to Dahab by checking out these 360° pictures!

 I’m sure there’s lots of other things you can do in Dahab that I didn’t mention.
 Please add your favorites in the comments, so everyone will find out how amazing this place is and in the future I can update this article so we hopefully get to 100 Things To Do In Dahab, Egypt 🙂